 After liquidation preference payments have been made to the holders of the convertible preferred stock as described above, all of the remaining assets and funds of the Company are to be distributed ratably among the holders of the preferred and common stock, as if the preferred stock had been converted to common stock.
 However, Series C holders are limited to the greater of (1) \$65.21 per share (as adjusted for any stock splits, combinations, reorganizations or similar transactions) and (2) the amount the holder would have received if all shares of Series C convertible preferred stock had been converted to common stock prior to such liquidation, dissolution, or winding up of the Company.
 Series B preferred stockholders are limited to the greater of (1) \$53.82 per share (as adjusted for any stock splits, combinations, reorganizations or similar transactions) and (2) the amount the holder would have received if all shares of Series B convertible preferred stock had been converted to common stock prior to such liquidation, dissolution, or winding up of the Company.
-Series A holders are limited to the greater of (1) \$34.50 per share (as adjusted for any stock splits, combinations, reorganizations or similar transactions) and (2) the amount the holder would have received if all shares of Series A convertible preferred stock had been converted to common stock prior to such liquidation, dissolution, or winding up of the Company.
+Series A holders are limited to the greater of (1) \$34.50 per share (as adjusted for any stock splits, combinations) and (2) the amount the holder mould have received if all shares or similar transactions) and (2) the amount the holder stock splits, combination, or winding up of the Company.
+Series A holders are limited to the greater of (1) \$34.50 per share (as adjusted for any stock splits, combinations, reorganizations) and (2) the amount the holder would have received if all shares of Series A holders are limited to the greater of (1) \$34.50 per share (as adjusted for any stock splits, combinations, reorganizations) and (2) the amount the holder would have received if all shares of Series A converted to common stock prior to such liquidation, dissolution, or winding up of the Company.